wk93210/newegg-bot/README.md

 Then run `npm i` command.

 ## Configuration
 Once that is finished, create a copy of config_template.json and name it config.json.
 Inside you will find the very basic customization options.
+- `buy` Whether you want this bot to place the order.
+Will place the order automatically if "true".
+Will not place the order and stay on the page for the last step if "false"
 - `url` The link to the item that you want to buy. "https://www.newegg.com/asrock-phantom-gaming-rx7900xt-pgw-20go-amd-radeon-rx-7900-xt-20gb-gddr6/p/N82E16814930117?Item=N82E16814930117&cm_sp=Homepage_SS-_-P1_14-930-117-_-02152025", for example
 - `name` Your full name, will be used for delivery address and credit card.
 "Mike Zuck", for example
 - `street` Street address for delivery, "1 Hacker Way", for example